ilsani/ilsani.github.io/_posts/2017-08-12-ms14-059-analysis-and-poc.md

 </html>
 ```

-A malicous user could trigger a XSS vulnerability in the above code with the following HTTP GET request:
+A malicious user could trigger a XSS vulnerability in the above code with the following HTTP GET request:
 ```
 http://<website>/Home/Index?firstCity=<script>alert(1)</script>
 ```